Murder of Botham Jean: Civil trial

 On November 20, 2024, a civil trial jury awarded Jean's family $98.65 million, including about $60 million in punitive damages and $38.6 million in compensatory damages, in a wrongful death claim against Guyger—a figure nearly double what the family sought.
 The family said that Dallas police inadequately trained Guyger and also named the city of Dallas as a defendant, but the city was dismissed from the lawsuit, leaving Guyger solely responsible for paying the damages.
 Guyger initially represented herself but did not appear at trial and declined to provide legal representation.
 The family said it will donate any damages they receive to the Botham Jean Foundation, potentially including the proceeds from any film or book deals made by Guyger.
 The family acknowledged they are unlikely to receive the full amount.

 Memorials

 Dallas Police headquarters in 2021, with updated Botham Jean Blvd. (formerly Lamar St.) sign.

 On January 13, 2021, the Dallas City Council unanimously voted to rename approximately 4 mi of South Lamar Street from Interstate 30 to South Central Expressway (S.M.
 Wright Freeway) as Botham Jean Boulevard.
 The street passes Jean's former apartment and Dallas police headquarters.

 As a reaction to the controversy over the police car camera, Texas state representative Carl O. Sherman sponsored Texas House Bill 929, known as the Botham Jean Act, to enhance police accountability.
 The Act made it illegal for police to disable body cameras at any time during their active participation in an investigation.
 It also requires that law enforcement policies regarding body cameras include stipulations about collecting the camera, video recording, and audio recording as evidence.
 The Act took effect in September 2021.

-The 2020 short film Two Distant Strangers included Jean's name in a list of Black Americans killed whilst interacting with police throughout the United States.
-The film highlights this issue, with a Black American stuck in a time loop where he is repeatedly and variously killed by a police officer.